theyokohamalife/theyokohamalife/README.md

 1. [Nihon's Kitchen](https://github.com/nihonskitchen/frontend): A database to share translations of Japanese ingredients and amazing food recipes!

     Key Responsibilities:
-    * Implementing the front end with NuxtJS
+    * Implementing the front end with NuxtJS and Server-side rendering (SSR)
     * Implementing user authentication with Firebase
     * UX/UI design across the web app
     * Handling communications between the front end and Google Cloud Firestore and Storage